-BILL AUTHOR Status SUMMARY TASK FORCE POSITION AB 1743 Ting Introduced February 14, 2014 Senate Health Committee Existing Law: Existing law, until January 1, 2015, authorizes a pharmacist or physician to furnish 30 or fewer hypodermic needles and syringes for human use to a person 18 years of age or older solely for his or her personal use.
+BILL Author STATUS SUMMARY TASK FORCE POSITION AB 1743 Ting Amended May 27, 2014 Senate Health Committee age or older solely for his or her personal use.
 Under existing law it is unlawful to possess an opium pipe or any device, contrivance, instrument, or paraphernalia used for unlawfully injecting or smoking specified controlled substances.
-Existing law, until January 1, 2015, exempts from this prohibition the possession of 30 or fewer hypodermic needles and syringes if acquired from an authorized source.
-Proposed Law: This bill would delete that January 1, 2015, date of repeal and would authorize a pharmacist or physician to provide an unlimited number of hypodermic needles and syringes to a person 18 years of age or older solely for his or her personal use.
-This bill would delete that January 1, 2015, date of repeal and would authorize a pharmacist or physician to provide an unlimited number of hypodermic needles and syringes to a person 18 years of age or older solely for his or her personal use.
-This bill would delete that January 1, 2015, date of repeal and would exempt the possession of any amount of hypodermic needles and syringes that are acquired from an authorized source. if Amended, Oppose Unless Amended sent on May 6, 2014, for this bill as introduced February 14, AB 1784 Quirk Quirk Quirk Introduced February 18, 2014 Assembly Natural Resources Committee Existing Law: The existing California Beverage Container Recycling and Litter Reduction Act requires certified recycling centers, when accepting an empty beverage container from a consumer, to pay the refund value.
+Existing law, until January 1, 2015, through December 31, 2018, inclusive, exempts from this prohibition possession solely for personal use of 10 or fewer hypodermic needles or syringes if acquired from an authorized source.
+Letter to Support if Amended, Oppose Unless Amended sent on May 6, 2014, for this bill as introduced February 14, 2014.
+Proposed Law: This bill would delete that January 1, 2015, date of repeal and would, until January 1, 2021, authorize a pharmacist or physician to provide an unlimited number of hypodermic needles and syringes to a person 18 years of age or older solely for his or her personal use.
+AB 1784 Quirk Introduced February 18, 2014 Assembly Natural Resources Committee Existing Law: The existing California Beverage Container Recycling and Litter Reduction Act requires certified recycling centers, when accepting an empty beverage container from a consumer, to pay the refund value.
 A violation of the act is a crime.
 The act prohibits any person from paying, claiming, or receiving any refund value or other specified payments of fees for imported beverage container material, previously redeemed containers, rejected containers, line breakage, or other ineligible material, or, with intent to defraud, taking specified actions with regard to redeeming ineligible containers.
 Existing law requires a vehicle entering the state that contains more than 25 pounds of empty beverage container material to pass through the nearest plant quarantine inspection station and obtain proof of inspection from CalRecycle.
 The department is authorized to enter into an interagency agreement with the Department of Food and Agriculture to implement this requirement.
 Proposed Law: This bill would prohibit a certified recycling center from accepting or paying a refund value to a consumer for more than 50 pounds of empty beverage containers submitted by that consumer to the certified recycling center during a single 24-hour period.
 This bill would require CalRecycle to consider proximity to the state border when assigning employees to the department's audits of redemption centers.
-This bill would require plant quarantine officers at plant quarantine inspection stations to ascertain the origin and quantity of high volumes of empty beverage containers transported by vehicles entering the state.
+This bill would require plant